Fantasy fiction, weird fiction and the Uncanny from Philip A. Suggars. The Lighthouse at the End of the World from Titan Books out now.

 The writers behind this newsletter.

-Critical theory haunts pop culture: essays on monsters, comics and cultural anxiety.
-The Lighthouse at the End of the World published by Titan Books.
+Haunted pop culture: fantasy, weird fiction and the uncanny.
+Debut novel The Lighthouse at the End of the World published by Titan Books.
 “This is British speculative fiction doing something new.”
 Jim McLeod

-You can find recent issues that have been published by Inkbeetle: writing & the weird on Reletter by scrolling up to where it says Latest Issues.
+You can find recent issues that have been published by Inkbeetle on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.

-To see how many people subscribe to Inkbeetle: writing & the weird, simply upgrade your Reletter account.
+To see how many people subscribe to Inkbeetle, simply upgrade your Reletter account.
 We provide readership numbers and lots of other stats for this newsletter so you can decide if it's worth reaching out to.

 Newsletter advertising can be extremely effective when it's done right.
-Before you pitch Inkbeetle: writing & the weird as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.
+Before you pitch Inkbeetle as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.